 I am a culinary instructor at two health centers in Santa Rosa, California: the McDougall Program and TrueNorth Health.
 I started working at the McDougall Program in 2006 and TrueNorth in 2010.
 I also give classes at veg-related conferences and for private groups.
 I started this blog in 2010 to offer my students more of my gluten-, salt-, sugar- and oil-free plant-based recipes.
 It is now read by people from all corners of the globe who are seeking a more healthful way of eating.

 I made a serious commitment in 1999 at age 32 to begin changing how I ate, and have continued to learn and fine-tune my diet in the years since.
 I have a certification in basic nutrition, and am a self-taught chef, having learned on the job at both of the above centers, and putting in countless hours in my kitchen, honing my cooking skills and reading all I could about cooking and food.
 I also take every opportunity to attend other vegan chefs’ cooking classes to continue my learning.
 I absolutely love what I do and am so thankful to be doing it.
 To read more about my professional path to becoming a chef, click here.

 Who is this blog for?

-This blog is for you especially if (1) your health has been in the dumps for a while and you’re ready to try a new approach, (2) if you’re a parent who is concerned about raising your family in today’s world of overly engineered and processed foods, or (3) if you’ve been vegetarian or vegan for a while but want to clean up your diet even further.
+This blog is for anyone interested in shifting to a whole-foods, plant-based diet, and it’s especially for you if (1) your health has been in the dumps for a while and you’re ready to try a new approach, (2) if you’re a parent who is concerned about raising your family in today’s world of overly engineered and processed foods, or (3) if you’ve been vegetarian or vegan for a while but want to clean up your diet even further.